-Details of the Scheme's Investment Strategy and how it manages risk and return issues relative to the fund's investment objectives are outlined in the Scheme's Investment Strategy Statement (previously the Statement of Investment Principles (SIP)).
+Details of the Scheme's Investment Strategy and how it manages risk and return issues relative to the fund's investment objectives are outlined in the Scheme's Investment Strategy Statement.
 The Investment Strategy is kept under continual review in conjunction with evaluation of the Scheme's Funding Strategy Statement.
 The Funding Strategy Statement sets out how solvency and other risks will be managed with regard to the Scheme's underlying pension liabilities.
 Its purpose is to: